Tuuleh/jsPsychBackendStart/README.md

+### Disclaimer
+Because I've been busy with work and moved away from academics, this tutorial has not been updated for a couple of years.
+The broad strokes and principles are the same, and I still get email from people saying that it works and is helpful, but quite a few things have changed - obviously there are new versions of many of the dependencies, including JsPsych itself.
+If you follow this tutorial and decide to deploy something of your own, I'd appreciate if you could submit a PR with updates so we could keep this tutorial up to date.

 # Tutorial - How to deploy your jsPsych experiment on Heroku as a Node.js application
 ## ...or in other words, full stack JavaScript for psychologists